Fake Business Spam Detection in Local Search at Google

 Filed: November 26, 2013

 A spam score is assigned to a business listing when the listing is received at a search entity.
 A noise function is added to the spam score such that the spam score is varied.
-In the event that the spam score is greater than a first threshold, the listing is identified as fraudulent and the listing is not included in (or is removed from) the group of searchable business listings.
-In the event that the spam score is greater than a second threshold that is less than the first threshold, the listing may be flagged for inspection.
+If the spam score is greater than a first threshold, the listing is identified as fraudulent and the listing is not included in (or is removed from) the group of searchable business listings.
+If the spam score is greater than a second threshold that is less than the first threshold, the listing may be flagged for inspection.
 The addition of the noise to the spam scores prevents potential spammers from reverse engineering the spam detecting algorithm such that more listings that are submitted to the search entity may be identified as fraudulent and not included in the group of searchable listings.

 The patent describes how it might not show any positive results in response to fake business spam to throw off people spamming results and to make it more difficult for people to reverse engineer spam detection patterns.
 I wasn’t convinced that being aware of this patent would help make it easier for people to spam local search results,

-It’s difficult to say whether Google is using the process described in this patent or not (or in the post about the patent I wrote about 4 years ago.)
+It’s difficult to say whether Google is using the webspam detection process described in this patent or not (or in the post about the patent I wrote about 4 years ago.)